-We see them every day – quality logos that become etched in minds.
-With the blink of an eye, we’ve summed up the company behind the logo.
-What’s more, we’ve decided if they are worthy or unworthy of our custom.
-Of course other logos pass us by never making it to the conscious realms of our memory but instead falling by the wayside in an increasingly saturated consumer market.
+We see them every day: quality logos that become etched in our minds.
+With the blink of an eye we’ve summed up the company behind the name.
+And what’s more, we’ve often decided if they are worthy of our custom with barely a conscious thought.
+And those are just the logos we notice.
+Hundreds of others pass us by, never garnering our attention but instead falling by the wayside in an increasingly saturated consumer market.

 So when creating a new logo how can we create something with the potential to embody such impact?
 How can we showcase our offering with a word or image?
 How can we inspire trust?
 Admiration?
 Loyalty?
 Or even superiority?
 How can a simple word, symbol or acronym truly do this?